digipolisantwerpdocumentation/snippets/outputgenerator/V6/README.md

 ### Generate PDF from Word-template (docx) ASYNCHRONOUS

 The document is generated asynchronously.
-A link for checking the generation status is provided as part of the generation result (status code 202 accepted).
+A link for checking the generation status is provided as part of the generation result.

-Generate document with async=false
+Generate document with async=true

 `POST /generator/directWordGeneration`

-Response:
+Response (status code 202 accepted):

 ```json
 "/digipolis/generator/task/result/d67e8e15-77cb-4d18-9b14-d29a89023431"